titonova/awesome-laravel/README.md

+> The original awesome-laravel repo seems to have been abandoned and with no new maintainer.
+So, this is a fork to continue it.
+The pending pull requests on the original awesome-laravel repo which follow the [rules](https://github.com/chiraggude/awesome-laravel#contributing) given, have all been merged.
+It is, as of writing, 24 commits ahead of the original, and would continue to be updated regularly.
+Feel free to contribute!

 # Awesome Laravel [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome) [![Build Status](https://img.shields.io/travis/chiraggude/awesome-laravel/master.svg?style=flat)](https://travis-ci.org/chiraggude/awesome-laravel)

 > A curated list of awesome bookmarks, packages, tutorials, videos and other cool resources from the Laravel ecosystem.